Student Life

 If you're eligible for OSAP, you may qualify for a bursary to cover some or all of the cost.

 If you're not eligible for OSAP, you may qualify for a sliding-scale fee for service rate based on income.
-If you need an updated assessment, discuss this with your SAS counsellor at your intake appointment to determine what options are available to you.
+If you need an updated assessment, discuss this with your accessibility and accommodations specialist at your intake appointment to determine what options are available to you.

 -